 Well, we don't necessarily say that we don't support the deportation of some of these individuals.

-Okay, with all due research, you're dodging my question.
+Okay, with all due respect, you're dodging my question.

 You're putting in jeopardy people of California.

-What do you say to the families, you know, like Kate Steinley's family?
+What do you say to the families, you know, like Kate Steinley's family, when they become victims of crimes by people that had already committed crimes?

 Sorry?